-The District is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; and errors and omissions.
-The District carries a commercial bond for its Treasurer.
-The District participates in the Texas Municipal League Intergovernmental Risk Pool ("TML") to provide general, auto and errors and omissions liability coverage.
+The District is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; and errors and omissions, for which the District carries commercial insurance.
+The District also participates in the Texas Municipal League Intergovernmental Risk Pool ("TML") to provide general liability, auto liability, errors and omissions liability and worker's compensation coverage.
 The District, along with other participating entities, contributes annual amounts determined by TML's management.
 As claims arise, they are submitted and paid by TML.
-During the current fiscal year, the District's net contribution to the fund for this insurance coverage was \$26,906.
+During the current fiscal year, the District's net contribution to the fund for this insurance coverage was \$27,472.
 There have been no significant reductions in coverage from the prior year and settlements have not exceeded coverage in the past three years.